Healthy Meals for Kids at USDA Approved Preschool in Hawthorne

-Well-Balanced Healthy Meals for Your Kids
+Well-Balanced Healthy Meals for South Los Angeles Kids

+As a preschool serving families from Lawndale, Gardena, Inglewood, and El Camino Village, we understand the need to keep our students fed.
 Breakfast, lunch, and afternoon snacks are provided by Launch Pad as part of our regular program.
 However, allergies and religious preferences are accommodated with acceptable alternatives.
 In these cases, parents are encouraged to bring food from home for their child.

 Meal are Served During the Following Times of the Day:

 Breakfast: 8:00am – 8:30am